 Our Data Protection Officer oversees how we collect, use, share and protect your information to ensure your rights are fulfilled.
 You can contact our Data Protection Officer at

-Address: Department of Education and Skills, Data Protection Unit, Cornamaddy, Athlone, Co.
+Address: Department of Education, Data Protection Unit, Cornamaddy, Athlone, Co.
 Westmeath N35 X659

 Phone: (090) 648 3908

-The General Data Protection Regulation (GDPR) from 25th May, 2018 will replace current data protection laws in the European Union.
-The new law will give individuals greater control over their data by setting out additional and more clearly defined rights for individuals whose personal data is collected and processed by organisations.
-The GDPR will also impose corresponding and greatly increased obligations on organisations that collect this data.
+The General Data Protection Regulation (GDPR) from 25th May, 2018 replaces current data protection laws in the European Union.
+The new law gives individuals greater control over their data by setting out additional and more clearly defined rights for individuals whose personal data is collected and processed by organisations.
+GDPR also imposes corresponding and greatly increased obligations on organisations that collect this data.

 You may find more information on the Data Protection Commissioner’s micro website www.gdprandyou.ie